Effect of sucrose and glutamine foliar spray on seed yield and nutritional value in three broad bean cultivars

 Authors

-2 Department of Biology, Faculty of Science, Golestan University, Gorgan, Iran
+2 Dept. of Biology, Faculty of Science, Golestan University, Gorgan, Iran.

-3 Department of Horticultural Sciences and Engineering, Faculty of Crop Sciences, Sari Agricultural Sciences and Natural Resources University
+3 Corresponding Author, Dept. of Horticultural Sciences and Engineering, Faculty of Crop Sciences, Sari Agricultural Sciences and Natural Resources University, Sari, Iran.

-5 Assistant professor.
-Department of Agronomy and Horticulture, Agriculture and Natural Resources Research and Education Center of Golestan, Agricultural Research, Education and Extension Organization (AREEO), Gorgan, Iran.
+4 Agricultural and Horticultural Research Department, Golestan Province Agriculture and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization, Gorgan, Iran.

 Abstract